sinusphi/venvipy/README.rst

 Introduction
 ------------

-*VenviPy* is a simple graphical user interface for creating customized virtual environments or modifing any existing Python environment quick and easy.
+*VenviPy* is a graphical user interface for creating or modifing customized virtual environments quick and easy.
+It was developed for \*NIX systems and has been tested on various distributions.

-It provides a set of features like a wizard, that guides the user through the creation process, a table that shows an overview of installed environments in a specific directory and a collection of context menu actions like listing detailed information about an environment and much
+*VenviPy* provides a set of features like a wizard, that guides the user through the creation process, a table that shows an overview of installed environments in a specific directory and a collection of context menu actions like listing detailed information about an environment and much